-Shackleton's 1914-17 Endurance mission across Antarctica says it all.
+Ernest Shackleton's 1914-17 Endurance Expedition speaks volumes about the man as a legend of polar exploration.
 Leading a team of 28 into the utter-unknown, having everything that could go wrong go very wrong, and braving the most brutal elements and hardships for nearly two years without connection to the rest of the world.
-Against all the odds, he crossed ice, roaring oceans and formidable mountains with the barest survival essentials and saved the lives of all 28 of the ship's crew.
+Against all the odds, he crossed ice, roaring oceans and formidable mountains with the barest survival essentials and saved the lives of all 28 of the crew.

-"Who are these heroes?
-For me, growing up in a family of risk-takers and adventurers, there were only a few characters we would call legendary, and at the top of the list was Ernest Shackleton"
+Growing up in a family of risk-takers and adventurers, there were only a few characters we would call legendary, and at the top of the list was Ernest Shackleton.

 Stone has made it his life’s work to promote a single mission: to mine this water ice for use as life support for space travellers, and, crucially, to produce liquid hydrogen and oxygen rocket propellant.
-To fly a litre of such fluid from the earth into orbit costs about $10,000.
-But to float it from the moon to a fuel depot in earth orbit would cost a tiny fraction of that, and thus expand our reach in space infinitely.
-I learned that the amount of energy required to escape gravity to get from Earth to Earth orbit is the same amount required to get from Earth orbit to the other side of the universe.
-Lunar ice will be the key.
-And the crater it’s sitting in, on the moon’s south pole is called: Shackleton (the name was assigned by the International Astronomical Union in 1994 when a team of amateur astronomers filled in “lunar incognita” sections of the lunar south pole not captured by previous probes).
+To fly a litre of such fluid from the earth into orbit costs about $10,000, but to float it from the moon to a fuel depot in earth orbit would cost a tiny fraction of that, and thus expand our reach in space infinitely.

 Bill Stone has developed many technologies and connections required to make his lunar vision a reality.
-When he began his project a few years ago many in the space community were too taken aback to grasp his plan, but that is changing fast, with numerous outfits developing ways to approach the project.
-For more details, watch Bill Stone's TED talk: 'I'm going to the moon.
-Who's with me?'
+When he began his project a few years ago, many in the space community were too taken aback to grasp his plan, but that is changing fast, with numerous outfits developing ways to approach the project.